 Then December comes along, and it is time to say goodbye.
 Or is it?
 After spending so much time cultivating your prized piece of facial hair, should you shave your mustache?

 Growing any facial hair can be a struggle at first.
 Whether you are growing a mustache or a beard, those first few weeks are punctuated by itchiness and awkwardness.

 In the early stages, your face can look like it is unsure whether it wants this facial hair at all.
-Hair sprouts in certain places yet gaps appear that can take time to be adequately covered.
+Hair sprouts in certain places, yet gaps appear that can take time to be adequately covered.
 You may be tempted to take a razor to it and resign yourself to being clean-shaven.

 The Longer You Wait, The More It Grows On You

 Those awkward moments where you are tempted to look away from your reflection have now gone.
 You have come too far to give up now.
-Having a mustache is a bold choice that exudes manliness and having the courage to sport one is an achievement in itself.
+Having a mustache is a bold choice that exudes manliness, and having the courage to sport one is an achievement in itself.

 Stand Out From The Crowd

 Embrace your mustache as your way of standing out amongst the crowd.
-Tom Selleck knew that as Magnum P.I., so did Burt Reynolds in pretty much everything he starred in.
+Tom Selleck knew that as Magnum P.I., and so did Burt Reynolds in pretty much everything he starred in.

 Can you imagine Freddie Mercury or Lionel Ritchie on stage without a mustache?
 No, you cannot.
 Beards are fine, going clean-shaven is admirable but only a select few men can grow and pull off a mustache.

 As the facial hair grows to the length you want, you can begin to cultivate it to really stand out.